alanng10/Secane/Docue/Web/a.md

 Web browser plat is for module that has none source based interest to civil.

+Web browser plat is for module that has none source back interest to civil.

 Web browser has Javascript system.

 Web browser has Class Lang System.